nais/kafkarator/doc/adr/0005-kafkarator-credentials-rotation-and-flow.md

 ### Overlapping valid credentials

-To allow applications a smoother transition when rotating credentials, maintain two sets of valid credentials for every application.
+To allow applications a smoother transition during Credentials rotation, this proposed solution will maintain two sets of valid credentials for every application.
 Each set of credentials should be rotated on different days (odd and even days of the month for instance), and with a suitable interval.
 When one set of credentials are rotated, update the application secret with the latest version.